cisagov/Malcolm/docs/analytics.md

 ### <a name="ConnTree"></a>Connections Tree
 ![Example Connections Tree Screenshot](./images/screenshots/analytics-conn-tree-1.png)

-The IP Connections Tree purpose is to help identify potential avenues for lateral movement within a network, it allows you to visually focus in on Cyber Key Terrain (CKTs) and IP addresses that the user-defined root node communicates with.
+The purpose of the Connections Tree visualization is to help identify potential avenues for lateral movement within a network, it allows you to visually focus in on Cyber Key Terrain (CKTs) and IP addresses that the user-defined root node communicates with.

 Communications between nodes __A → B → C__ implies that lateral movement could potentially happen from node __A → C__

 In Connections Tree, the root node is only ever the source IP.
 In Connections Tree (Mirrored), the root node is only ever a destination IP.
-The dashboard displaying these visualizations side-by-side is [Connections Tree](https://training.malcolm.fyi/dashboards/app/dashboards#/view/89714140-a2d5-11f0-b5ae-e139a66d2205) (see documentation below at [Connections Tree Dashboard](#ConnTreeDash)).
+The dashboard displaying these visualizations side-by-side is named **IP Connections Tree** (see documentation below at [Connections Tree Dashboard](#ConnTreeDash)).

 An example use case is if an Engineering Workstation of interest is identified, or an unknown device, entering the IP address as the root node will visualize observed communications between the source device of interest and any other devices/IP addresses.